hp977/unsplash-clone/README.md

 # unsplash-clone
 work on progress

-Need work on interactivity of nav bar
+hide and unhide of nav bar not working as it should